Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/qspi/qspi_xip/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Quad Serial Peripheral Interface (QSPI) flash XIP example (qspi_xip)
+# QSPI flash XIP

-This example application demonstrates how to setup the QSPI Flash in the XIP mode to execute code from the serial Flash memory.
+This example shows how to setup the QSPI Flash in the XIP mode to execute code from the serial Flash memory.

 ## Description